DR LUKE MCKAY

 Luke1.jpg

 Hello!
 My name is Luke and I am a scientist on planet Earth who is constantly fascinated by the overwhelming diversity of life.
 Most of these life forms are invisible to the naked eye but they are ubiquitous and incredibly abundant—in fact, there are more of these organisms living associated with your body than your body’s own human cells.
 But they don’t stop there.
 Microbes live in the dirt under our feet, the ocean, hot springs, Antarctic ice, deep sea hydrothermal vents, insect guts, and even deep mud layers beneath the ocean.
 They are crucial to our understanding of global chemistry like the oxygenation of our atmosphere and the regulation of many greenhouse gases.
 They have the power to elucidate the evolutionary history of life on Earth and some of them may even provide clues as to where else life may exist in our solar system and beyond!
 Not to mention, there is likely a wealth of untapped medical and industrial applications that these microbes have to offer.
-My current research is dedicated to understanding these incredible tiny creatures and, in particular, how they might help us tackle developing environmental catastrophes like climate change.
+My work is dedicated to understanding these incredible tiny creatures and, in particular, how they might help us tackle developing environmental catastrophes like climate change.

 “MSU team discovers organism in Yellowstone hot spring potentially linked to earliest life on Earth” -MSU news (link to story)